ArrayBot: Reinforcement Learning for Generalizable Distributed Manipulation through Touch

-The central challenge against the employment of RL for distributed manipulation comes from its unconventional action space with massive redundancy.
+The central challenge against the employment of RL for distributed manipulation comes from the massive redundancy in its unconventional action space.
 In this section, we present a series of techniques to reshape the action space of \ours so that it is more favored for distributed manipulation.

-\paragraph{Local action patch.} The action space of \ours is in the shape of a $16 \times 16$ array.
-Given the fact that the actuators far away from the object could not make any impact on manipulation, we only consider a $5 \times 5$ local action patch~(LAP) centered around the object.
+\textbf{Local Action Patch.} The action space of \ours is in the shape of a $16 \times 16$ array.
+Given the fact that the actuators far away from the object could not make any physical impact, we only consider a $5 \times 5$ Local Action Patch~(LAP) centered around the object.
 So far, an untouched detail is how to determine the center of the local patch.
-If the ground-truth positions of the objects are assumed to be accessible in the simulator, we simply select the actuator that is closest to the center of the object as the center of the LAP.
-However, the observation space in a real-world scenario does not include such privileged state information.
-In \ours, we estimate the object position through touch.
-More specifically, we post-process the noisy readings of the $16 \times 16$ FSR sensor array, giving a binary tactile map that indicates contact conditions.
-Afterward, the mean of the contact points is calculated as the estimated center position of the manipulated object.
+If the ground-truth object positions are accessible in the simulator, we simply select the actuator that is closest to the center of the object as the center of the LAP.
+Otherwise, we estimate the object position through touch.
+More specifically, the noisy readings of the $16 \times 16$ FSR sensor array are binarized to enhance robustness, giving a tactile map that indicates contact conditions.
+Since the measurements between $10{ \sim}13$ grams are found to be unreliable sometimes, we set the rule that if the reading of any FSR sensor is larger than 13 grams, it is regarded to be in contact with the object above it.
+The geometric center of all contact points is calculated as the estimated position of the manipulated object.